garretttolmanj/startup/notes.md

 + Things to use: "\<table>", "<\button>", "\<svg>"
 + Install "Live Server Extension for VSCode
 + When I'm ready to deploy my script, I will use a .sh file called "deployFiles.sh"

+How to connect to my webserver via ssh: ssh -i garrett422.pem ubuntu@18.209.80.42